-How to Make Broccoli and Cauliflower That Even Your Kids Will Think Tastes Good
+How to Make Broccoli and Cauliflower for Kids: Good Recipes

 Broccoli and Cauliflower Really Can Taste Good

 - 4 cups of broccoli or cauliflower florets.
-Broccoli florets can be left in tact.
-Cauliflower florist should be sliced into halves or thirds for larger florets.
+Broccoli florets can be left intact.
+Cauliflower florets should be sliced into halves (or thirds, for larger florets).

 - kosher salt to taste